The Cherry Pie Paradox

 After a life-changing encounter with a cherry pie-eating friend, she designed a process of self-discovery to root out the tired stories, self-sabotaging beliefs and counter-productive behaviors that had kept her failing at so many diets.
 She created some simple practices that increased her pleasure in eating, improved her relationship to her body, and have kept her slim ever since.
 Thousands have benefited from this process over the years.

 Joy has a Masters degree in Public Health from the University of California, Berkeley.
-But she makes terrible pie crusts.
+Currently she lives in Portland, OR.